64 Bits or Less 2026

 Play your favorite classic games on the original hardware.
 Experience our huge collection of classic consoles and computers in unique game stations.
 Explore our interactive video game art installations.

-This is our 8th presentation of this event, and we continue to grow.
+Plans are underway for our 9th presentation of this event, and we continue to grow.
 Like last year, we will hold the festival in the Solar Building at the Benton County Fairgrounds.

-Join us for a retro swap meet, presented by Jurassic Games, at the 64 Bits or Less Retro Gaming Festival.
+Join us for a retro swap meet, at the 64 Bits or Less Retro Gaming Festival.

 If you are interested in vendor space please contact us at 64bitsorlessvendors@gmail.com for more information.